-After dinner, rub shoulders with celebrities and Verbier's beautiful people into the early hours at The Farm Club (route de Verbier; tel: 027 775 40 00; www.hotelnevai.com), an Alpine institution has thrilled clubbers for more than 40 years.
+After dinner, rub shoulders with celebrities and Verbier's beautiful people into the early hours at The Farm Club (tel: +41 27 775 4000; www.hotelnevai.com), an Alpine institution that has thrilled clubbers for more than 40 years.

 Restaurants in Verbier offer everything from light mountain snacks to gourmet cuisine.
-Many of the best eateries here feature the hearty cuisine and fine wines of the Valais region.
+There are more than 60 restaurants to choose from and many of the best eateries here feature the hearty cuisine and fine wines of the Valais region.

 On the slopes, dine at Cabane du Mont-Fort (tel: +41 27 778 1384; www.cabanemontfort.ch) for nourishing soups and sandwiches; head to much-loved La Marmotte (tel: +41 27 771 6834) for fantastic rösti; or savour regional dishes at the celebrated Chez Dany (tel: +41 27 771 2524).

 In the village itself, Au Vieux-Verbier (tel: +41 27 771 1668) serves traditional Swiss mountain fare, while Le Caveau (tel: +41 27 771 2226), specialises in fondue and raclette.